 If you’d like to join AIR to become eligible for the travel stipend, go here.
 Participants coming from outside NYC are responsible for their own transportation and room and board during the intensive.
 UnionDocs can provide assistance in locating housing and guidance for getting around town for those not native to New York.

 The deposit is non-refundable.
-Should you need to cancel, you’ll receive half of your registration fee back until December 1.
-After December 1, the fee is non-refundable.
+Should you need to cancel, you’ll receive half of your registration fee back until March 20.
+After March 20, the fee is non-refundable.

 Questions?
-Contact AIR's Membership Director Erin Mishkin at email@example.com.
+Contact us at email@example.com.

-Monday: TELLING STORIES IN SOUND 101
+Monday: TELLING STORIES ABOUT COMMUNITY AND SOUND 101